On this page

 If you want to land fish in the Netherlands you must give advance notification (at least 4 hours prior to the actual landing) to the AID communications room of the Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel en Waren Autoriteit, NVWA).
 If you want to unload fish, you need permission from NVWA.

-Since 1 January 2015 a landing obligation applies to fish for which a catch limit is set.
-This means that you must land all of what you catch.
-You may not discard any by-catch any longer.
-This way, by-catches are reduced as much as possible.
-The landing obligation will be implemented in phases.
+A landing obligation applies to species subject to a fishing quota.
+This means that you must land all of the fish you catch.
+You may not discard any bycatch.
+This way, bycatches are reduced as much as possible.
+The landing obligation will be implemented in phases (see Changes in fishery regulations below).

 Intermediaries at fish auctions are responsible for stating the registration numbers and nationalities of the vessels that catch or bring in fish.
 If the fish were caught by a pair of vessels, you must state the numbers of both vessels.
 You must keep a record of all the details of the fish traded through your auction.

-As an intermediary, you must submit an electronic sales document to NVWA within 48 hours of the sale of the fish brought in to your auction.
+As an intermediary, you must submit an electronic sales document (in Dutch) within 48 hours of the sale of the fish brought in to your auction.

 If you have bought fish outside the fish auction, you have to submit a report accordingly to NVWA or to a catch notification box.
 Only then you may receive and transport the fish.